The Sunday GPS: Brady and Rodgers shoot out the lights

 The weather: Sunny, high of 59

 The story: There’s no better series anywhere in the NFL than this one.
 It’s usually close.
 It’s usually a defensive struggle.
 And it’s always emotional.
 Pure and simple, these teams loathe each other.
 But this is about much more than a great series.
 This is about survival, and I’m not talking Steelers.
 The Ravens lost three of their last four and are in danger of ceding the division (again) to Pittsburgh.
 Worse, they in danger of flushing their season.
 So they’re desperate, and desperate teams at home are dangerous teams.
 They’ve already beaten Pittsburgh this year, and, yeah, I know what the Steelers’ Sean Davis said: The Steelers are “not the same guys” that caved to Baltimore last month.
 Well, I’d hope not.
 But Flacco’s not the same guy, either.
 He shaved his beard this week, hoping it wakes up a team that’s better than its record.
-I say it does … mostly because I love the Ravens at home … and because this is their season.
+I say it does … mostly because I love the Ravens at home … and because this game is their season.

 Something to consider: In Flacco’s last six home games, he has 12 touchdown passes and one interception.